As long as you have a NetID and password, off-campus access requires no special instructions.

 - Background reading can help you choose and limit the scope of your topic.

 - Review the guidelines on topic selection outlined in your assignment.
-Ask your professor or TA for suggestions.
+Ask your professor for suggestions.

 - Refer to lecture notes and required texts to refresh your knowledge of the course and assignment.